statisticalbiotechnology/quandenser-pipeline/log/logbook.md

 While the singularity run had a size of: 147,9 MB

 I tried to recalculate the singularity input with triqler as the example set, but I got pretty much the same result...
 I have no idea what the problem could be.

+### 14:00
+Added so the nextflow pipeline can handle multiple ms2 spectra (untested)

+### 14:10
+Comparing the outputs from crux and triqler seems to be very similar, so I don't really understand why the singularity run has less proteins matched

+### 14:15
+I might have found what is different.
+In the file "tide-search.txt", the differences in size are:

+New native run: 47,3 MB, 195056 lines

+Singularity run: 35,9 MB, 195851 lines

+This means that the native one finds more matches, for some reason.
+Perhaps this has nothing to do with it, but it is a start